Why start SIH?

 - Mark Stout

-Significant NASIH Moments
+Significant SIH Moments

 2022: First Virtual Conference; initiated Grad Writing Group